z3301/DigImgProc_01/README.md

 3. Open and run the `Zimmerman_Assignment01.mlx` LiveScript.
 ## Notes

-- The image used is part of MATLAB.
+- The image used is part of MATLAB core files.